alyec/alyec.github.io/docs/template-summary-en.md

 [Back To Top](#top)

 ###Datagrid Summary Mode {#datagrid_summary_mode}

 Each row in the datagrid when the datagrid is in the summary mode.

+**Default Behaviour**

+In the default datagrid summary mode, each row contains an image representing the feature on the map, the name of the feature, the layer the feature belongs to, as well as a "details" and "zoom to" button.

 **Sample Screenshot**